-BlockFi offers the industry best on interest rates at 6.2 percent APY on account balances of up to ten Bitcoins (BTC).
-The company boasts the industry best for interest account balances of up to 1000 Etereum (ETH) at 4.1 percent.
+BlockFi offers the industry's best interest rates at 6.2% APY on account balances of up to ten Bitcoins (BTC).
+The company boasts the industry best for account balances of up to 1000 Etereum (ETH) at 4.1% interest.

-How does Nexo stack up when it comes to interest account rates?
-The company offers an eight percent APY on account balances in the following coins:
+How does Nexo perform when it comes to interest rates on accounts?
+The company offers an 8% APY on account balances in the following coins:

-You'll also see an eight percent APY on these fiat currencies:
+You'll also see an 8% APY on these fiat currencies:

-These rates apply to account balances of up to $2,000,000.
-But you'll have to wait if you're interested in altcoins such as Ripple, Ethereum, and Bitcoin.
-While the platform has announced interest accounts for these coins, they're not currently supported.
+These rates apply to account balances up to $2,000,000.
+But you'll have to wait if you're interested in altcoins like Ripple, Ethereum, and Bitcoin.
+While the platform has announced interest accounts for these coins, they are not currently supported.